 At the start of the 7th century, the pope was about to gain access to one of the oldest, best preserved, temples in Rome—the Pantheon.
 The site of the Panthon had long been home to Roman temples.
-The first Pantheon temple was built by Marcus Vipsanius Agrippa (r.
-27-25 BCE), and another was constructed in the reign of Domitian (r.
+The first Pantheon temple was built by Marcus Vipsanius Agrippa (approximately between 27-25 BCE), and another was constructed in the reign of Domitian (r.
 81-96 CE).
 The Pantheon that stands, today, is believed to have begun construction under the reign of Trajan (r.
-98-117 CE), and was completed by Emperor Hadrian around 125 CE.
+98-117), and was completed by Emperor Hadrian around 125.

 Written by C. Keith Hansley.